The edge of chaos: quantum field theory and deep neural networks: Introduction

 \subsection{Relation to other work}

 As this work was nearing completion, the excellent book \cite{Roberts:2021fes} appeared, which shares a similar philosophy of applying ideas from physics to understand the structure and properties of deep neural networks, and in particular also considers perturbative corrections in depth/width; see also the previous work \cite{Yaida:2019sjo}.
 Relative to our approach, the main difference is that they did not develop a correspondence with any QFT; rather, the finite-width corrections in their case are seen to arise by starting with the Gaussian distribution of preactivations in the first layer, and fixing the couplings in subsequent layers to track the appearance of effective interactions, i.e., higher cumulants that appear as a result of marginalizing over hidden degrees of freedom, in the analogy with RG mentioned above.
-In contrast, we are concerned with the bulk behavior of the network after the layer-to-layer Hamiltonian has reached a steady state (which must occur some finite depth after the input layer), and the exact form of the interactions are included in the full action of the QFT by construction.
+In contrast, we are concerned with the bulk\footnote{That is, we work away from the input/output layers.
+At a technical level, we shall assume time- (i.e., layer-) translation invariance in order to facilitate obtaining closed-form expressions for the correlation functions. } behavior of the network after the layer-to-layer Hamiltonian has reached a steady state (which must occur some finite depth after the input layer), and the exact form of the interactions are included in the full action of the QFT by construction.
+A central feature shared by our analyses is that the ratio of depth to width, $T/N$, is the perturbative expansion parameter; accordingly, we likewise work in the limit $T,N\rightarrow\infty$ with $T/N\ll1$ fixed (though in our case this quantity, specifically $T$, is dimensionful, and hence one must include an order-1 constant, as will be discussed in detail below).
+As observed in \cite{Roberts:2021fes}, this is the regime of most deep neural networks used in practice.
 We view our approaches as complementary, and warmly recommend \cite{Roberts:2021fes} for readers interested in a pedagogical treatment of many ideas at this interface of theoretical physics and machine learning.
+We note that finite-width corrections to the feature kernel were also considered recently in \cite{zavatoneveth2021asymptotics}.